Skip to Content

 Norwich Terrier running happily

-The Norwich Terrier, a small but hardy breed, originates from England.
-Active and courageous, this dog possesses a wiry coat that comes in a variety of colors such as red, black and tan, or grizzle.
-Standing no taller than 10 inches at the withers, the Norwich weighs between 11 to 12 pounds.
+The Norwich Terrier is a small but hardy breed from England.
+Active and courageous, this dog possesses a wiry coat in a variety of colors, such as red, black, and tan, or grizzle.
+Standing no taller than 10 inches at the withers, the Norwich weighs between 11 and 12 pounds.

 Characteristics: